 Chatbots and Artificial Intelligence (AI) — an engagement driven future?

 Chatbots are another engagement channel that shows a lot of promise for the near future.
-These kinds of program – think Alexa, Siri, or those customer service chat windows which appear on webpages offering assistance — have a promising mobile future, delivered by apps (or, indeed, the supposedly app-killing RCS).
+These kinds of programme — think Alexa, Siri, or those customer service chat windows which appear on webpages offering assistance — have a promising mobile future, delivered by apps (or, indeed, the supposedly app-killing RCS).

 Chatbots and Artificial Intelligence (AI) will certainly play an increasingly important role in A2P.
 They are widely used in customer support and sales functions.
 In fact, machine intelligence more generally has a role to play in the health of organisations, sifting through big data or (as we discuss elsewhere) enhancing network security.

 AI really is making its presence felt but it must be recognised that chatbots are not true AI.
 AI refers to a type of intelligence that makes it possible for a machine to perform cognitive functions similar to those attributed to humans, compared with a traditional system, which reacts according to how it has been programmed to act.

-In the 1950s and 1960s, computer scientists Alan Turing and Joseph Weizenbaum contemplated the concept of computers communicating like humans do with experiments like the Turing Test in 1950 and the invention of the first chatterbot program, Eliza.
-The term “ChatterBot” was originally coined by Michael Mauldin (inventor of the Lycos search engine and creator of the first Verbot, Julia) in 1994 to
+In the 1950s and 1960s, computer scientists Alan Turing and Joseph Weizenbaum contemplated the concept of computers communicating like humans do with experiments like the Turing Test in 1950 and the invention of the first chatterbot programme, Eliza.

 Things moved forward but it wasn’t until 2016 that we saw the introduction of the first wave of artificial AI technology in the form of chatbots.
 Chatbots are often marketed as AI which can be very confusing, particularly for enterprises.

 Chatbots have definitely upped their game of late though and the rather clunky experiences most reading this will have been party to will be consigned to the annals of history in the near future.
 Because of this, the recent adoption curve for chatbots has been phenomenal.

 Furthermore, practical AI, something that utilises the best mix possible of human intelligence and AI to provide answers that genuinely help customers, is something that is being worked on by many organisations and we will definitely be seeing a lot more of chatbots in the A2P space.

 Meeting the future

-The world of A2P consists of many different channels, and with new developments in terms of technology and technological readiness, making the best use of A2P can be something of a
+The world of A2P consists of many different channels, and with new developments in terms of technology and technological readiness, making the best use of A2P can be something of a moving target.

 This is the best way to bring real value to and cement the future of A2P messaging.
-Find out more about how GMS is helping mobile operators and businesses take advantage of the A2P market today!
+Find out more about how GMS is helping mobile operators and businesses cope with A2P SMS messaging challenges and take advantage of the A2P market today!